 1. Earth-Friendly Nematodes

-Nematodes are beneficial microscopic worms that are a non-chemical solution of getting rid of grubs.
-These predatory worms work by seeking out grubs in their larvae stages in the compost, and do not pose any threat to people, pests and plants.
+Nematodes are beneficial microscopic worms that are a non-chemical solution to getting rid of grubs.
+These predatory worms work by seeking out grubs in their larvae stages in the compost, and do not pose any threat to pets, people, and plants.

 Nema Globe 4003224 Fungus Gnat Nematodes can be used in compost, and all indoor houseplants and tropical plants.
 They are an ideal preventative measure to kill grubs in their larvae stage, and are easy to use by simply mixing the nematodes in a watering can, and drenching the compost.